 But Alfredo Rodes, executive director of the Confederation of Rural Associations of Buenos Aires and La Pampa, said the taxes go directly to the central government, not to the provinces where the farmers live, and he accused the government of demanding "practically half" of farmers' production in taxes.

-The scenes this week were reminiscent of December 2001, when unpopular government measures led to the fall of then-president Fernando de la Rua and the country's record debt default and currency devaluation.
+The scenes last week were reminiscent of December 2001, when unpopular government measures led to the fall of then-president Fernando de la Rua and the country's record debt default and currency devaluation..
 E-mail to a friend

 All About Argentina